 About Our Department

-The mission of the English Language Education Program is the same as the district's mission – to engage, challenge, and inspire all English Language Learners to excel and to be prepared for college, career, and citizenship in the 21st century.
+The mission of the English Language Education Program is the same as the district's mission – to engage, challenge, and inspire all English Learners to excel and to be prepared for college, career, and citizenship in the 21st century.

 In the spirit of the district’s mission, the English Language Education program is designed to comply with the legal mandates of MGL 71A, the Lau Voluntary Compliance Plan, and the provisions for Limited English Proficient students in the federal No Child Left Behind Act.
-The Program models recognize the linguistic, academic, cognitive, and cultural needs of English Language Learners of different English proficiency levels and varied educational backgrounds.
+The Program models recognize the linguistic, academic, cognitive, and cultural needs of English Learners of different English proficiency levels and varied educational backgrounds.

 The English Language Education Program offers a variety of placement options at the elementary, middle, and high school levels.
 The English Language Education Program curriculum is aligned with the Massachusetts Frameworks, Massachusetts Common Core Standards, and WIDA English Language Development (ELD) Standards.
 Instructional strategies in all English Language Education (ELE) Program models adhere to research-based second language acquisition pedagogy that support English language development in listening, speaking, reading, and writing; and academic content learning.
 The program models take into consideration multiple linguistic, academic, cognitive, and cultural needs of English Learners.